HR/Crypter/readme.md

 some information about the file and its original encryption in a new window.
 By default, the decrypted file has the same name as the name of the original file (i.e. the encrypted file name without the `.crypto` at the end).

+### How do I encrypt multiple files?
+Crypter can encrypt an entire folder so you can put them in a folder or, alternatively, compress them into an archive (like a `.zip`) and then just pass it to Crypter ;)

 ### Why am I getting the `Corrupted Crypter file or trying to decrypt on a different
 ### machine.` error?